Is Xamarin dead?

 Frankly put, the choices seem to be - stick with Xamarin and take a gamble - or look at a rewrite using a more modern, future-proof framework.

 Based in Cheadle, Foresight Mobile write bespoke mobile apps for startups, SME's and household names.
 We specialise in modern cross platform frameworks using Google Flutter.
-If you're interested in modernising your existing Xamarin environment, come and have a no obligation chat with us by clicking on the picture below.
+If you're interested in modernising your existing Xamarin environment, come and check out our Manchester based Flutter app development services here.